gaborbencsik/greenfox-final-exam/README.md

 # Final exam requirements

 The student, on their own, is able to:
-- Follow indentation and coding styleguides in their code
+- Follow indentation and coding styleguides in their code (https://github.com/airbnb/javascript)
-- Use and set up linters
+- Use and set up linters => npm init => npm install eslint --save-dev => eslint --init
 - Create variables, functions, objects in JavaScript based on a given specification
 - Use conditions and loops:
   - Filtering